ppy/osu-wiki/wiki/Play_style/Hybrid/en.md

 # Hybrid

-**Hybrid** is a tapping style for [osu!standard](/wiki/Game_mode/osu!) in which players click circles, slide sliders, and spin spinners by using a combination of [single-tapping](/wiki/Play_style/Single-tapping) and/or [alternating](/wiki/Play_style/Alternating).
+**Hybrid** is a tapping style for [osu!](/wiki/Game_mode/osu!) game mode in which players click circles, slide sliders, and spin spinners by using a combination of [single-tapping](/wiki/Play_style/Single-tapping) and/or [alternating](/wiki/Play_style/Alternating).
 This style can be found from players of all skill-levels and the skill required to execute it can vary from beatmap to beatmap and variation to variation.

 ## Usage/techniques